Device Troubleshooting FAQs

 Your phone has been "hot lined"; in other words, you calls are being directed to Cellcom because of a billing issue.
 Work with a customer care representative to determine why this is occurring.

 Ensure you are getting adequate signal and that "Air Plane" mode is turned off.
-If signal strength is good, try taking the battery out of your phone for a few seconds.
-Replace the battery, and power the phone back on.
+If signal strength is good, try powering your phone down for approximately one minute and then power the phone back on.
 Try browsing again.
 If you're still unable to browse, go into the browser select the "menu" option.
 Select "memory" Select "cache", "history", "cookies".
 Then select "clear now" If none of these options work, please contact Cellcom Customer Care so the issue can be further researched.

 It is likely that the phone you're using is no longer being sold by Cellcom.
 However, we service all the phones that we have sold.
 To find out more information, you can visit our Previously Sold section (located in the Device tab on the FAQs), look at the manufacturer's website or contact your local Cellcom retail or agent location.
 To take advantage of all the latest services and features that we offer, we would recommend you upgrade your phone to a newer model.
 Note that devices supplied by a different carrier are not covered.

 Potentially.
-Many devices are manufactured for a specific wireless carrier, however some are more universal than other.
-It is recommended that you stop into store, call, or chat with a representative to determine support for your specific model.
+Many devices are manufactured for a specific wireless carrier, however some are more universal than others.
+It is recommended that you stop into store, call, or chat with a customer service representative to determine support for your specific model.
 Model information can typically be found in the "About" menu, under the battery, or on the back of the phone.

 We are currently offering a 4G LTE MiFi mobile broadband hotspot for use with computers, tablets and other Wi-Fi enabled devices.
 We have several network approved Windows Laptop & Tablets listed Here.
 If there is a device you are looking to activate with Cellcom, please see your Cellcom representative or make a request via the Contact Us form.